Home > Legal > Shared Custody of Your Children

 Shared Custody of Your Children

-Author: Chris Nickson - Updated: 30 April 2013 | Comment
+By: Chris Nickson - Updated: 8 Oct 2021 | comments*Discuss

 There are numerous questions surrounding shared custody.
 What is it?
 How does it work?
 And how is it different to contact (as visitation is called these days)?

-In most instances, residence (custody) is granted to the mother, and you, as the father have your contact rights set out.
+In many instances, residence (custody) is granted to the mother, and you, as the father have your contact rights set out.
 With shared custody, your children split their time between their mother and you.
 The amount varies – it can be as much as 70% with the mother, for instance – but it means you have much greater contact with them.
 It presumes, of course, that both the mother and father are fit parents.

 It’s an idea that has widespread popularity in Europe, and in the U.S. it’s becoming more common, although the UK has lagged behind in adopting it.